 The terms sprains and strains sound similar but are rather different.
 Sprains refer to injuries that occur to ligaments while strains refer to tears for muscles and their tendons.
 Ligaments are what connect bones to bones.
 Most medical professionals will say ligament sprain to be clear even though a sprain can only occur to a ligament.
 They will also use the full descriptive name or its acronym (like high ankle sprain, or medial collateral ligament sprain or MCL) since there is quite a range of sprains.

 With any injury, one should always seek medical care.
 In the case of the following signs, most professionals would strongly recommend that you seek help immediately.
-If you or the injured person heard a “pop” or “popping” sound when the injury took place, call your doctor as this could be a sign of a serious tear.
-Also, if there is significant swelling, it is hard to feel or use the extremity, you cannot walk or you have a lot of pain, a high fever, and/or open wounds, it is most likely a very good idea to contact help.
+If you or the injured person heard a “popping” sound when the injury took place, call your doctor as this could be a sign of a serious tear.
+Also, if there is significant swelling, it is hard to feel or use the extremity, you can’t walk or you have extreme pain, a high fever, and/or open wounds, it is most likely a very good idea to seek help.

 Ligaments are very small but they have the difficult task of binding bones together and forming joints.
 Injuries to ligaments are made tougher because they constantly move.
 It is always a smart decision to contact a medical professional after suffering a ligament sprain because the proper healing of a ligament is crucial to your ongoing mobility and health.
 With ligament sprains, it is important to determine whether the ligament was torn partially or completely.
 Surgery is a possible treatment for severe cases.
 Tommy John Surgery, which has been made famous by baseball pitchers, is a type of surgery for severe ulnar collateral ligament sprains.